 Accordingly, the Review Board requests that each relevant agency adhere to the formal compliance program (hereinafter "JFK Act Compliance Program") outlined below and devised by the Review Board pursuant to its powers under Section 7(j)(1)(A), (B), (C), (D), and (F) of the JFK Act.
-We are also requesting, by separate letters, that the Criminal Division, Civil Rights Division, and the Office of Information and Privacy participate in the compliance program outlined below.
+We are also requesting, by separate letters, that the Criminal Division, Civil Division, and the Office of Information and Privacy participate in the compliance program outlined below.
 We hereby request that you undertake the following measures by the dates provided (these dates were set in view of the fact that the Review Board's operations currently are scheduled to expire on September 30, 1997):

 1. Designation of Agency Compliance Official (or officials) and statement of intent to comply with the JFK Act.
-We request that by December 9, 1996, the Civil Division designate an Agency Compliance Official who ultimately will be responsible for ensuring that the Division has complied with its obligations under the JFK Act, including the identification, location, and organization of assassination records and the transmission of those records to the National Archives.
-Although the Review Board assumes that James Kovakas, the Attorney in Charge of the FOI/PA Unit within the Civil Division, will serve in this position, we nevertheless await the Civil Division's formal confirmation.
-If necessary, the Civil Division may designate additional persons with knowledge of the measures that have been undertaken to locate assassination records.
+We request that by December 9, 1996 the Civil Rights Division designate an Agency Compliance Official who ultimately will be responsible for ensuring that the Division has complied with its obligations under the JFK Act, including the identification, location, and organization of assassination records and the transmission of those records to the National Archives.
+Although the Review Board assumes that Mr. Hermilla will serve in this position, we nevertheless await the Civil Rights Division's formal confirmation.
+If necessary, the Civil Rights Division may designate additional persons with knowledge of the measures that have been undertaken to locate assassination records.

-We also request that by December 9 the Civil Division convey its agreement to adhere to the compliance procedures outlined in this letter.
-To the extent that any compliance procedure described below appears to be unreasonable or to present difficulties that we may not have anticipated, please explain why and make alternate
+We also request that by December 9 the agency convey its agreement to adhere to the compliance procedures outlined in this letter.
+To the extent that any compliance procedure described below appears to be unreasonable or to present difficulties that we may not have anticipated, please explain why and make alternate suggestions to us.

-- suggestions to us. - 2.
-Initial Statement of Compliance.
-We request that the Agency Compliance Official prepare by January 6, 1997 an initial written statement of the the Civil Division's compliance with the JFK Act ("Statement of Compliance"), setting forth the steps that the Division has taken to locate and process assassination records.
-The Review Board recognizes that many of the relevant federal agencies, including the Criminal Division, have previously written letters to the Review Board apprising it of their progress at various stages of identifying and processing assassination records under the JFK Act.
+2. Initial Statement of Compliance.
+We request that the Agency Compliance Official prepare by January 6, 1997 an initial written statement of the agency's compliance with the JFK Act ("Statement of Compliance"), setting forth the steps that the agency has taken to locate and process assassination records.
+The Review Board recognizes that many of the relevant federal agencies, including [specific agency], have previously written letters to the Review Board apprising it of their progress at various stages of identifying and processing assassination records under the JFK Act.
 The Statement of Compliance, while it may include information previously reported to the Board, is to be the agency's comprehensive and final report to the American public of what it has done to locate records relating to the assassination.
-This Statement of Compliance shall include, to the fullest reasonable extent, the following information: - a.
-A complete description of all steps that the Division took to identify and locate assassination records including, but not limited to, an identification of the major record collections and files that were consulted in the agency's search, any departmental file indices consulted, the names and titles of the persons who were responsible for conducting the searches, the physical locations of the records that were searched, the off-site storage facilities (e.g., Federal Records Centers) searched, the specific steps that were taken to locate and retrieve materials in archives, and any other criteria used by the agency to locate assassination records.
+This Statement of Compliance shall include, to the fullest reasonable extent, the following information:

+a.
+A complete description of all steps that your agency took to identify and locate assassination records including, but not limited to, an identification of the major record collections and files that were consulted in the agency's search, any departmental file indices consulted, the names and titles of the persons who were responsible for conducting the searches, the physical locations of the records that were searched, the off-site storage facilities (e.g., Federal Records Centers) searched, the specific steps that were taken to locate and retrieve materials in archives, and any other criteria used by the agency to locate assassination records.